 Dodder (Cuscuta spp.
 This annual weed that reproduces by seed starts as an independent plant but establishes a parasitic relationship with the host crop.
 At this point it has no chlorophyll and looks like yellow string.
 Control it long term by balancing the minerals in the soil.
 It can be killed quickly with hydrogen peroxide, fatty acid or vinegar products.

 Dodder (Cuscuta and Grammica), is a twining yellow or orange plant sometimes tinged with purple or red.
 Occasionally it is almost white.
 The stems can be very thin and thread-like or relatively stout Here's the information on this pest from the University of California.
-It's pretty good - enough the control recommendations.
+It's pretty good.

 All dodders are parasitic, but the different species vary in their degree of host specificity.
 For example some species, such as C. salina, are found in rather restricted sites (salty marshes, flats, and ponds) on just a few host plants species.
 Other species, such as C. pentagona (C. campestris in some publications), are found on many crop and weed species including alfalfa, asparagus, melons, safflower, sugarbeet, tomato and pigweed (Amaranthus spp.), lambsquarters (Chenopodium album), and field bindweed (Convolvulus arvensis).
 A third species, Cuscuta indecora, also has a wide host range that includes alfalfa and many weeds such as Russian thistle (Salsola tragus), field bindweed, lambsquarters, and five-hook bassia (Bassia hyssopifolia).
 Table 1 is a list of some ornamentals and vegetable plants that are susceptible to dodder.